Web vs Native App Push Notifications for eCommerce

 Using them is as close to a no brainer as you’ll get in eCommerce.

-Native apps are perfect for these.
+Native apps are perfect for abandoned cart notifications.

-For example, our own abandoned cart notification feature puts these notifications on autopilot for our customers.
+Our own abandoned cart notification feature puts these notifications on autopilot for our customers.

 When their apps detect that a customer has closed the app with items in their cart, it triggers a series of local notifications (only possible with an app) designed to nudge them back into the app to complete their purchase.

 These work great.
+How great?

 To summarize: native apps allow you to set up more sophisticated notification flows and send more targeted and personalized messages.